LaunchCodeEducation/web-fundamentals/studios/flicklist/7/README.md

 currentMenu: studios
 ---

-Today's "studio" is unusual in that there is no activity that you, the student, must complete.
-The entire class will be an extended Walkthrough.
+Today we'll add 'Users' to our application, and allow them to log in, log out, and create accounts.
+We'll learn how to store state in a user's session.
+We'll learn about 'flash messages', which let us overlay temporary messages over our existing pages.

 You are encouraged to code along, which, as usual, you can do by checking out the `walkthrough7` branch:

 ```nohighlight
 $ git checkout walkthrough7